 How Many Z-Wave Devices Does the Lyric Controller Support?

 The Lyric was designed with Z-Wave in mind, the panel ships with Z-Wave capability.
 Z-Wave devices are easily learned into the Lyric by using the automation feature from the home screen of the panel.
-The Lyric can support up to 72 Z-Wave devices such as lights, locks, and thermostats.
+The Lyric can support up to 72 Z-Wave devices such as Z-Wave lights, Z-Wave locks, and Z-Wave thermostats.